stakater/stakater-docs/docs/content/sre/repository/07-maven-setup.md

 ```
 source ~/.bash_profile
 ```
-- you can start using maven commands now.
+- you can start using Maven commands now.
 If it does not work, try restarting the terminal once.
 - Read more about `.bashrc` and `.bash_profile` online if you want to decide between the two.

 For `Windows` users, follow below steps to add environment values: